Signs & Symptoms of Water Breaking While Pregnant

-The above-mentioned are some of the signs and symptoms of water breaking.
-Look out for these signs that water is about to break in pregnancy but don’t stress yourself worrying about when your water may break.
-However, our body signals us enough when it is ready to go into labour.
+The above-mentioned are some common signs and symptoms of water breaking.
+Look out for these signs that water is about to break in pregnancy but don’t stress yourself worrying about when your water will break.
+Your body will signal you when it is ready to go into labour.
 You may rely on your gut and recognise the symptoms that your body may exhibit to you.
 If you think that what you may be leaking is amniotic fluid, it is advised that you get immediate medical assistance.